RapidCircle/aca/README.md

 # Deployment
-ACA has been prepared to run as a Docker image, which makes it easy to be used in the Azure Docker Container Apps model.
+ACA has been prepared to run as a Docker image, which makes it easy to be used in:
+* Azure Web Apps for Containers
+* Azure Kubernetes Services

 # Assets
 1. Resource list with flattend consumption data and metric data